 History of gambling in Michigan

 Gov. Rick Snyder introduced the first legislative proposal to allow online lottery sales.
 However, the proposal was defeated in the house.
-In 2014, Michigan's online lottery was launched, and tickets to play could be purchased.
-The purchasable tickets are as follows:
+However, in 2014, Michigan's online lottery was launched, and tickets to play could be purchased.
+The purchasable tickets were as follows:

 - Instant Keno